IsibisiDev/zora-reset.css/README.md

 Zora Reset is a modern CSS Reset that correct the most common bugs in modern browsers without changing the useful default settings.
 It is light and does not invade the development space.

+## Features

+- Support new HTML 5 Elements;
+- Correct the sizing box;
+- All points are documented describing what happens in that portion of the code;
+- Compatible with all major browsers IE8+, Chrome, Opera, Firefox and Edge;
+- Improve usability with minimal changes.

 ## Get started
 You can use Zora CSS Reset via CDN or download it and integrate it directly on your site